CodeMaster013/The-Astryx-Dominion/Factions, Star-nations, Megacorps, and More/United Laboratories (UL)/Info/Important Figures/Founder/CLASSIFIED/Founder Info (WIP).md

 Then UL, its subsidiaries, and surrounding polities cease to be relevant **within hours**.

 > **Mnemosyne Archive Tag:**
-> _“Founder is the single largest stabilizing variable in known civilization.”_
+> _“The Founder is the single largest stabilizing variable in known civilization.”_

 ---